-plan and your cost is the cost sharing you would pay at a network hospital.
+care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.

-What you must pay when Services that are covered for you you get these services Emergency care You pay \$140 per visit to an emergency room Emergency care refers to services that are: (waived if you are admitted Furnished by a provider qualified to furnish emergency to the hospital within one services, and day for the same Needed to evaluate or stabilize an emergency medical condition). condition.
-A medical emergency is when you, or any other prudent You have a \$50,000 layperson with an average knowledge of health and medicine, combined annual limit for believe that you have medical symptoms that require immediate covered emergency care or medical attention to prevent loss of life (and, if you are a urgently needed services pregnant woman, loss of an unborn child), loss of a limb, or loss outside the United States of function of a limb.
-The medical symptoms may be an illness, and its territories.
-Services injury, severe pain, or a medical condition that is quickly getting outside the United States worse. and its territories do not apply to the plan's Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network. maximum out-of-pocket limit.
-Worldwide coverage If you receive emergency Services do not apply to the plan's maximum out-of-pocket care at an out-of-network limit. hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the
+What you must pay when Services that are covered for you you get these services Emergency care You pay \$125 per visit to an emergency room Emergency care refers to services that are: (waived if you are admitted Furnished by a provider qualified to furnish emergency to the hospital within one services, and day for the same Needed to evaluate or stabilize an emergency medical condition). condition.
+A medical emergency is when you, or any other prudent You have no combined layperson with an average knowledge of health and medicine, annual limit for covered believe that you have medical symptoms that require immediate emergency care or urgently medical attention to prevent loss of life (and, if you are a needed services outside the pregnant woman, loss of an unborn child), loss of a limb, or loss United States and its of function of a limb.
+The medical symptoms may be an illness, territories.
+Services outside injury, severe pain, or a medical condition that is quickly getting the United States and its territories do not apply to the plan's maximum out-Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network. of-pocket limit.
+Worldwide coverage\ If you receive emergency care at an out-of-network \Services do not apply to the plan's maximum out-of-pocket hospital and need inpatient limit. care after your emergency condition is stabilized, you must have your inpatient